Keeping Your Pup Calm and Safe from Fireworks This 4th of July

 Add Comforts: Provide their favorite bed, a few favorite toys, and a blanket that smells like home.
 Anything that brings them peace and familiarity can help ease their stress.

-Reduce Stimuli: Close windows, pull curtains, and consider turning on a white-noise machine, a fan, or calming music to help mask the sounds of fireworks.
+Reduce Stimuli: Close windows so the smell of gun powder and sulfur stay out of the house, pull curtains to avoid sudden flashes of light and muffle the outside noises, and consider turning on a white-noise machine, a TV, a fan, or calming music to help mask the sounds of fireworks.

 Creating this calm refuge lets your dog know they have a “safe spot,” a place where they can retreat and find peace amid the commotion.